climatescope/climatescope.org/app/_en_country/egypt.md

 ###Score summary

-Egypt scored 0.97 in Climatescope 2016 and it took 42<sup>nd</sup> place on the list of countries overall.
-Its best performance was on Greenhouse Gas Management Activities Parameter IV.
+Egypt gained 23 places on Climatescope 2017 to rank 19th out of the 71 nations assessed.
+Its score of 1.41 placed it above Lebanon but below Jordan, the only other Middle Eastern nations included in the project.
+The country saw gains on three out of four parameters, with its best performance and biggest improvement being on Clean Energy Investment and Climate Financing Parameter II.

-On Enabling Framework Parameter I, the country scored 1.03 and ranked 42<sup>nd</sup>.
-The presence of a clean energy rural electrification programme helped to support its score, as did its well-developed set of clean energy policies, including feed-in tariffs and net metering.
+On Enabling Framework Parameter I, Egypt claimed 35th position, up from 42nd the year before.
+The score took impetus from the country’s several clean energy policies, including tax incentives and utility regulation, but was held back by the largely unreformed, state-run power sector and lack of new installation in 2016.

-On Clean Energy Investment and Climate Financing Parameter II, Egypt ranked 42<sup>nd</sup>.
-No new investment was recorded in 2015, yet some $330m has been committed since 2011.
-The average cost of debt is relatively low at 11.6%.
+Egypt took 9th place on Parameter II, a dramatic improvement from the previous year when it was 42nd.
+This reflects investment of $745m in new wind infrastructure in 2016, compared with zero renewable energy investment the year before, and the fact that some $174m of the total $1,083m invested in the sector since 2010 came from local investors.

-The country placed 30<sup>th</sup> on Low-Carbon Business & Clean Energy Value Chains Parameter III.
-Its score of 1.46 reflected the relative diversity of its clean energy value chains, plus the presence of a number of companies servicing the sector, including financial institutions.
+On Low-Carbon Business & Clean Energy Value Chains Parameter III, the country was ranked 26th, up from 30th in 2016.
+Strong points include the presence of a wide variety of financial and legal service providers, as well as several types of equipment manufacturers and engineering firms in the wind, solar and small hydro sectors.

-On Parameter IV, Egypt took 30<sup>th</sup> position.
-The country is engaged in some carbon off-setting activities and has put in place initiatives to boost corporate awareness.
+Egypt sank 24 places on Greenhouse Gas Management Activities Parameter IV to rank 54th.
+Its poor performance reflects the country’s decision not to submit an emissions reduction target as part of its Nationally Determined Contribution and its lack of a domestic climate change policy.